Prototype-Fund-Hardware/windkit/README.md

   <img align="right" src="./Images/WindkitExploded.png" width="30%">

 ### Introduction:
 The windkit is a small wind turbine to generate electricity from wind energy.
 It can be used either in offgrid or ongrid applications.
-Apart from the steel parts that need to be laser cutted the windkit can be build and maintained using standard hand tools.
+Apart from the [aluminium and steel parts](https://gitlab.opensourceecology.de/verein/projekte/cab/windkit/-/tree/review/Export/LaserCutterFiles) that need to be laser cutted the windkit can be build and maintained using standard hand tools.

 ### Main features: